-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Willco Air Conditioning, Refrigeration & Heating Inc. a call at 862-345-6896.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and creating problems, give Willco Air Conditioning, Refrigeration & Heating Inc. a call at 862-345-6896.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.